 Can you bleach hair again the next day?

-Some people believe that bleaching your hair more than once a day can cause damage and make it more brittle or prone to breakage.
+Bleaching your hair more than once a day can cause damage and make it more brittle or prone to breakage.

 How to care for bleached hair.